phalcon-orphanage/docs/en/reference/models.rst

 Model Resultsets
 ^^^^^^^^^^^^^^^^
-While findFirst() returns directly an instance of the called class (when there is data to be returned), tje find() method returns a Phalcon_Model_Resultset_.
+While findFirst() returns directly an instance of the called class (when there is data to be returned), the find() method returns a Phalcon_Model_Resultset_.
 This is an object that encapsulates all the functionality a resultset has like traversing, seeking specific records, counting, etc. These objects are more powerful than standard arrays.
 One of the greatest features of the Phalcon_Model_Resultset_ is that at any time there is only one record in memory.
 This greatly helps in memory management especially when working with large amounts of data.

 .. code-block:: php